 Copyight © 2002 Sylvan Zaft.
-This is the 3rd chapter of Esperanto: A Language for the Global Village.
+Here is the 3rd chapter of Esperanto: A Language for the Global Village.
 You may make electronic copies and paper copies for your personal use, and you may freely distribute verbatim copies which include this notice provided that you do not charge for these copies.
 You may not post this material to any site.
 You are invited to insert links to this site.
-For any other use, including publication, you must first get my permission.
-I welcome any suggestions about how to improve this work.
-My address is email@example.com.
+For any other use, including publication, you must first get permission.

 In the first years of Esperanto some people, who were scattered all over the world, started to use it.
 They wrote letters and traveled to other countries so they could communicate in the new language.
 They wrote articles, essays, stories, poems and even novels, and they translated different kinds of works into the new language.